Breaking Down the Pros and Cons of Using a Travel Agent

 You're convinced that having a travel expert by your side will be useful.
 But how do you go about knowing when and how to book with them?

 Confession: I’m a big fan of travel agents (whoops, sorry, travel advisers), even though I could technically book all my trips through websites and apps.
 And despite the fact that many of us might consider this industry old-fashioned and out-of-date, research shows that travelers, and millennials in particular, are once again turning to these specialists to help plow through TripAdvisor detritus.
+If you’re wondering: how much does a travel agent cost, and why would I book with one anyway?
+Read on.

 Once you’ve come around to the idea of hiring a travel agent, ask these three questions before booking: